ryenus/rop/README.md

 In this example, we've basically done 3 things:

-1. define the Command class, with @Command, and @Option annotations
+1. define the Command class, with `@Command` and `@Option` annotations
-2. instantiate the OptionParser class along with the Command class
+2. instantiate the `OptionParser` class with the Command class as the arguement to have it registered
 3. parse the command line args with OptionParser.parse()

 This is common to all comand line applications built using Rop, regardless how complex the application is.